jonathanfrawley/autolens_workspace_copy/README.rst

 - ``config``: Configuration files which customize **PyAutoLens**'s behaviour.
 - ``dataset``: Where data is stored, including example datasets distributed with **PyAutoLens**.
 - ``output``: Where the **PyAutoLens** analysis and visualization are output.
+- ``slam``: The Source, Light and Mass (SLaM) lens modeling pipelines, which are scripts for experienced users.

 The examples in the ``notebooks`` and ``scripts`` folders are structured as follows: